wahabshah/nginx-live-vod/README.md

 # Main

+* Different Types of Streaming:-
+  * RTMP live
+  * RTMP VOD
+  * HTTP live including
+    * HLS live
+    * DASH live
+  * HTTP VOD including
+    * HLS VOD
+    * DASH VOD
+* Each client can only play a certain type of video:-
+  * All browsers today that is capable of media source extensions can play MPEG-DASH
+    * MP4 is simple because it is a file that can be delivered through HTTP
+  * Apple devices like iPhone and iPad can play HLS
+  * Old browsers that have the Adobe Flash plugin can play RTMP
 * Stream video in multiple formats, including :-
   * Real-Time Messaging Protocol (RTMP)
   * HTTP Live Streaming (HLS)